Approaches to Psychotherapy

 About the Author

 Randi Fredricks, Ph.D. is a practicing therapist, researcher and author specializing in the treatment of anxiety, depression, addiction, eating disorders, and related disorders.
-Dr. Fredricks is a best-selling author of several books including Healing & Wholeness: Complementary and Alternative Therapies for Mental Health a 650-page compendium and landmark publication that provides a comprehensive overview of complementary and alternative treatments for mental health, with information and research on their effectiveness for treating specific disorders.
+Dr. Fredricks is a best-selling author of several books on complementary and alternative treatments for mental health.
 For more information on Dr. Fredricks work, visit her practice website DrRandiFredricks.com.